ORNL/AdditiveFOAM/reference/amr.md

 | **`targetCellLoad`** | A variable look-ahead interval chosen to approach a target number of cells per process |
 | **`none`** | No AdditiveFOAM refinement marker |

-The `refinementModel` dictionary is optional.
-Users select the model and source-specific buffer dimensions in `constant/heatSourceDict`, then configure refinement limits and optional load balancing in `constant/dynamicMeshDict`.
+The top-level `refinement` dictionary is optional and defaults to `model none`.
+Users select the model and source-specific buffer sizes in `constant/heatSourceDict`, then configure refinement limits and optional load balancing in `constant/dynamicMeshDict`.

 To enable AMR: